ulrichlosener/BayesianSSD/README.md

-<<<<<<< HEAD

 # Bayesian Sample Size Determination for Multilevel Models with Longitudinal Data

-The file "Simulation.RMD" contains simulated multilevel data to which different multilevel models are fitted and estimated using Bayesian and frequentist estimation techniques.
+The file "Simulation.RMD" contains simulated multilevel data to which a multilevel model is fitted.
+Hypotheses about the parameter of the interaction coefficient ($\beta_2$) are tested using Bayesian techniques.

 ## Data generation